Amadeo Rossi: About

 The production line of revolvers and handguns was acquired by Taurus.
-Rossi currently produces only hunting rifles, shotguns and traditional line of Puma rifles.
+Rossi currently produces revolvers, hunting rifles, shotguns and traditional line of Puma rifles.
 It also has a line of own airgun, known as Rossi Dione.

 Since 2010, Rossi no longer produces firearms for sale in the Brazilian market, and dedicates itself exclusively to the importation and distribution of airguns and airsoft, a sport that remains popular in Brazil since its legalization.
 Rossi guns can still be found in the foreign market, made by Amadeo Rossi (exclusively for export) or by Taurus.

-In Brazil Rossi distributes the airgun brands Beeman, Hatsan, SAG, Zoraki, Crossman, among others, besides airsofts brands HFC, CQB, Swiss Arms and Crossman.
+In Brazil, Rossi distributes the airgun brands Beeman, Hatsan, SAG, Zoraki, Crosman, among others, besides airsofts brands HFC, CQB, Swiss Arms and Crossman.